Migrate from Lotus to Boost

 Boost supports migration from both monolith and a split-market miner.
 You can follow the below guides to migrate to boost.

-{% content-ref url="upgrade-from-lotus-to-boost/migrate-a-monolith-lotus-miner-to-boost" %}
+{% content-ref url="/pages/VSf4rLOJPjZZ5PFP2s02" %}

 {% endcontent-ref %}

-{% content-ref url="upgrade-from-lotus-to-boost/migrate-a-lotus-markets-service-process-to-boost" %}
+{% content-ref url="/pages/i58PiI49lAXD7PaoBmve" %}

 {% endcontent-ref %}